Prehistoric Korea: Mumun Pottery Period

-Agricultural societies and the earliest forms of social-political complexity emerged in the Mumun pottery period (c 1500–300 BCE).
-People in southern Korea adopted intensive dry-field and paddy-field agriculture with a multitude of crops in the Early Mumun Period (1500–850 BCE).
-The first societies led by chiefs emerged in the Middle Mumun (850–550 BCE), and the first ostentatious elite burials can be traced to the Late Mumun (c 550–300 BCE).
-Bronze production began in the Middle Mumun and became increasingly important in Mumun ceremonial and political society after 700 BCE.
+Agricultural societies and the earliest forms of social-political complexity emerged in the Mumun pottery period (c 1500–300 BC).
+People in southern Korea adopted intensive dry-field and paddy-field agriculture with a multitude of crops in the Early Mumun Period (1500–850 BC).
+The first societies led by chiefs emerged in the Middle Mumun (850–550 BC), and the first ostentatious elite burials can be traced to the Late Mumun (c 550–300 BC).
+Bronze production began in the Middle Mumun and became increasingly important in Mumun ceremonial and political society after 700 BC.
 The Mumun is the first time that villages rose, became large, and then fell: some important examples include Songgung-ni, Daepyeong, and Igeum-dong.
-The increasing presence of long-distance exchange, an increase in local conflicts, and the introduction of bronze and iron metallurgy are trends denoting the end of the Mumun around 300 BCE.
+The increasing presence of long-distance exchange, an increase in local conflicts, and the introduction of bronze and iron metallurgy are trends denoting the end of the Mumun around 300 BC.

-The Bronze Age reaches Korea beginning about 800 BCE, via Chinese transmission.
-Bronze metallurgy does not become widespread until the 4th century BCE and soon gives way to the transition to ferrous metallurgy, complete by about the 1st century BCE.
+The Bronze Age reaches Korea beginning about 800 BC, via Chinese transmission.
+Bronze metallurgy does not become widespread until the 4th century BC and soon gives way to the transition to ferrous metallurgy, complete by about the 1st century BC.

 Iron Age

-The transition from the Late Bronze to Early Iron Age in Korea begins in the 4th century BCE.
-This corresponds to the later stage of Gojoseon, the Jin state period in the south, and the Proto–Three Kingdoms period of the 1st to 4th century CE.
+The transition from the Late Bronze to Early Iron Age in Korea begins in the 4th century BC.
+This corresponds to the later stage of Gojoseon, the Jin state period in the south, and the Proto–Three Kingdoms period of the 1st to 4th century AD.

-The period that begins after 300 BCE can be described as 'protohistoric', a time when some documentary sources seem to describe societies in the Korean peninsula.
-The historical polities described in ancient texts such as the Samguk Sagi are an example.
+The period that begins after 300 BC can be described as 'protohistoric', a time when some documentary sources seem to describe societies in the Korean peninsula.
+The historical polities described in ancient texts such as the Samguk sagi are an example.

 The historical period in Korea begins in the late 4th to mid 5th centuries, when as a result of the transmission of Buddhism, the Korean Three Kingdoms modified Chinese writing to produce the earliest records in Old Korean.

 Mythological prehistory

-Ancient texts such as the Samguk Sagi, Samgungnyusa, Book of the Later Han, and others have sometimes been used to interpret segments of Korean prehistory.
+Ancient texts such as the Samguk sagi, Samguk yusa, Book of the Later Han, and others have sometimes been used to interpret segments of Korean prehistory.
 The most well-known version of the founding legend that relates the origins of the Korean ethnicity explains that a mythical "first emperor", Dangun, was born from the child of the creator deity's son and his union with a female bear in human form.
 Dangun built the first city.
-A significant amount of historical inquiry in the twentieth century was devoted to the interpretation of the accounts of Gojoseon (2333–108 BCE), Gija Joseon (1122–194 BCE), Wiman Joseon (194–108 BCE), and others mentioned in historical texts.
+A significant amount of historical inquiry in the twentieth century was devoted to the interpretation of the accounts of Gojoseon (2333–108 BC), Gija Joseon (1122–194 BC), Wiman Joseon (194–108 BC), and others mentioned in historical texts.